-Spain is a very large country, with a long and varied history, and the different provinces are very, very different from each other in terms of culture, history, nature, architecture, food and in some cases even language.
-We begin this article with a brief summary of its history and an area guide to the most prominent areas of the country.
-We finish the article with quick facts about Spain.
+Spain is a very large country, with a long and varied history, and the different provinces are in many ways very different from each other in terms of culture, history, nature, architecture, food and in some cases even language.
+We start this article with a brief summary of its history and an area guide to the most prominent areas of the country.
+We end the article with quick facts about Spain.

 History of Spain

-Spain's geographical location has contributed to the country's history and development.
-Spain is located on the Iberian Peninsula in southwestern Europe and has a long coastline facing the Mediterranean Sea and the Atlantic Ocean.
-The country also has a series of mountain ranges, including the Pyrenees which form the border between Spain and France.
+Spain's geographical location has contributed to its history and development.
+Located on the Iberian Peninsula in southwestern Europe, Spain has a long coastline facing the Mediterranean and the Atlantic Ocean.
+The country also has a series of mountain ranges, including the Pyrenees, which form the border between Spain and France.

-Spain's history is complex and multifaceted, shaped by a range of cultural, political and economic factors over the centuries.
+The history of Spain is complex and multifaceted, shaped by a range of cultural, political and economic factors over the centuries.
 One of the earliest known civilizations in Spain was the Iberians, who inhabited the region around 3000 BC.
 In the following centuries, Spain was invaded and inhabited by various groups, including the Phoenicians, Greeks, Carthaginians and Romans.

-Spain was a province of the Roman Empire for over 500 years, and the Romans left a lasting legacy in Spain, including their language, laws and architecture.
-With the fall of the Roman Empire, the Visigoths took control of Spain in the 4th century AD, and they ruled until the Muslim invasion in the 7th century AD.
+Spain was a province of the Roman Empire for over 500 years, and the Romans left a lasting legacy in Spain, including their language, laws, and architecture.
+With the fall of the Roman Empire, the Visigoths took control of Spain in the 5th century AD, and they ruled until the Muslim invasion in the 8th century AD.

-Muslim Moors ruled much of Spain for over 700 years, and their culture had a profound impact on Spanish language, art and architecture.
-The Reconquista, a centuries-long struggle to reclaim Spain from the Moors, was finally completed in 1492, the same year Columbus discovered America.
-A discovery that would fundamentally change not only Spain, but the whole world.
+Muslim Moors ruled large parts of Spain for over 700 years, and their culture had a profound impact on the Spanish language, art, and architecture.
+The Reconquista, a centuries-long struggle to reclaim Spain from the Moors, was finally completed in 1492, the same year that Columbus discovered America.
+A discovery that would fundamentally change not only Spain, but the entire world.

-During the 16th century, Spain became a major European power, with a vast empire that stretched across the Americas, Asia and Africa.
-The country's wealth and power that arose in the wake of all the goods it imported from the New World allowed it to become a leader in art and culture, with famous writers such as Cervantes and artists such as Velázquez and Goya.
+During the 16th century, Spain became a major European power, with an enormous empire spanning the Americas, Asia and Africa.
+The country's wealth and power, which arose in the wake of all the goods imported from the New World, allowed it to become a leader in art and culture, with famous writers such as Cervantes and artists such as Velázquez and Goya.
 For a long period, Seville was the "Capital of the World".

 During the 20th century, Spain underwent a period of authoritarianism under the dictatorship of General Francisco Franco.
 Franco ruled Spain with an iron fist for nearly four decades, suppressing political dissent and implementing conservative social policies.